ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 ### Upgrading in the UI

-You can upgrade to a new version when [restoring a backup](/docs/databases-for-postgresql?topic=cloud-databases-dashboard-backups#restoring-a-backup) from the _Backups_ tab of your _Deployment Overview_.
+You can upgrade to a new version when [restoring a backup](/docs/databases-for-postgresql?topic=cloud-databases-dashboard-backups#restoring-a-backup) from the _Backups_ menu of your _Deployment dashboard_.
 Clicking **Restore** on a backup brings up a dialog box where you can change some options for the new deployment.
 One of them is the database version, which is auto-populated with the versions available for you to upgrade to.
 Select a version and click **Restore** to start the provision and restore process.

 ### Upgrading through the CLI